Lucas-Ion/skylog/PROJECT_PLAN.md

 ## What I'm building

 SkyLog is a backend service for tracking flights and computing analytics over them.
-By the end of week 8 it should be a real running system: an API, a worker that ingests live flight data from OpenSky Network, a Postgres database, Redis caching, structured logs, Prometheus metrics, and a deployment that survives me closing my desktop.
+By the end it should be a real running system: an API, a worker that ingests live flight data from OpenSky Network, a Postgres database, Redis caching, structured logs, Prometheus metrics, and a deployment that survives me closing my desktop.

 The reason I picked aviation is that the data is genuinely diverse and available.
 Flights have schedules, real positions, delays, routes, aircraft, airports, weather.
-That richness forces real database design and real system thinking instead of letting me get away with a glorified TODO list.
 It also has free public data sources (OpenSky, OurAirports CSV, Aviation Weather Center), so I'm never blocked on data.

 ## Books I'm working from